ansys/pyansys-dev-guide/doc/source/documentation/class_documentation.rst

 Auto-Generated Documentation
 ----------------------------

-To automatically genereate class descriptions, use either the ``autoclass``
+To automatically generate class descriptions, use either the ``autoclass``
 or ``autosummary`` directive.

 For simple classes, you can use the ``autoclass`` directive::